ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: Introduction

-\paragraph{}In the contemporary era of healthcare, the abundance of biomedical data has increasingly become crucial, making coding for Electronic Health Records (EHR) a significant task \cite{miotto2018deep}.
-EHR coding is a classification task that generates International Classification of Diseases (ICD) codes for EHRs, which plays a crucial role in various areas, e.g., search, data mining, billing, epidemiology, and disease detection for healthcare manufacturers \cite{avati2018improving,choi2016doctor}.
-Deep learning methods for EHR coding are popular due to their higher accuracy and ability to handle large volumes of data efficiently within a short time frame. \paragraph{}EHR coding remains a challenging task today, and multi-label classification has been the main trend in recent years' research on the EHR coding task \cite{kavuluru2015empirical,shi2017towards}.
+Although many works on EHR coding have achieved success, EHR coding still remains a challenging task today, and multi-label classification has been the main trend in recent years' research on the EHR coding task \cite{kavuluru2015empirical,shi2017towards}.
 Among these methods, deep learning techniques, e.g., multilayer perceptron (MLP) \cite{taud2018multilayer}, and sequential models like long short-term memory and recurrent neural networks \cite{medsker2001recurrent,graves2012long}, generate probabilities for each code.
 Codes with probabilities higher than a threshold are then used as labels for the EHRs.
 However, these methods face several shortcomings.
 Firstly, codes exist in a very high-dimensional space; in ICD-9-CM, there are more than 18,000 codes, and these codes have a severely unbalanced distribution.
 Secondly, existing methods often neglect the fact that some codes may form a group of complications; their only target is to classify the codes directly.
+Complication often arises in medical diagnosis, indicating that one illness can lead to another.
 For example, people with diabetes mellitus may also have diabetic retinopathy and cataracts caused by diabetes.
 Moreover, determining the appropriate threshold in these methods is challenging.
 A second family of EHR coding methods generates a path where the code in this path is treated as the classification result for the EHR.
 This approach, called RPGNet, reduces the candidate space of ICD codes and uses each node as a prediction result for EHRs \cite{wang2020coding}.
-However, this method still cannot effectively address the problem of identifying complicating diseases. \paragraph{}In this paper, we concentrate on EHR coding methods aimed at identifying groups of complicating diseases.
-To detect these complicating diseases, our new method generates ICD codes using Recurrent Neural Networks (RNNs).
-We employ the odds ratio to evaluate whether two nodes might be complications.
-Subsequently, we use existing ICD codes to generate new ICD codes based on their complication information.
-This formulation allows for the discovery of ICD codes that are based on complication information.
-Furthermore, each output in the RNN can be considered as a prediction result, enabling the RNN method to be used for multi-label prediction without the need to determine a threshold for labels.
+However, this method still cannot effectively address the problem of identifying complicating diseases.
+Recently, as transformer and pretrained methods appears, these methods are also applied into EHR coding area.
+In PLM-ICD\cite{huang2022plm}, they proposed to use pretrained language models to extract the representation of EHR text, however, this kind of work only use the pretrained language models to extract better representation of EHR but neglects other obstacles in the EHR coding area like complication detection.